 The event is designed for the whole family to enjoy.
 Kinder Club offers fun activities to help the little ones explore the market, visit with vendors, and learn about German holiday traditions.
 A wide variety of school groups, professional entertainers, carolers and dance troops entertain visitors, while vendors offer hungry shoppers traditional German meals, snacks and sweets.
 The market hosts over 50 vendors, many of whom travel from Germany to share their holiday wares and traditions in traditional, colorful wooden huts, including a few locations where you can warm up in the chill of a Chicago winter wonderland.

-Location: Daley Plaza, downtown Chicago, with satellite markets in Naperville and now at the Park at Wrigley.
+Location: Daley Plaza, downtown Chicago, and Naperville.

 Nearby Attractions: Magnificent Mile, Millennium Park, Navy Pier